 Honduras is an impoverished country with the highest level of income inequality in all of Latin America.
-With more than 60% the population living beneath the poverty line and the world’s highest murder rate, Honduras faces many serious barriers to progress.
+With more than 60 percent of the population living beneath the poverty line and the world’s highest murder rate, Honduras faces many serious barriers to progress.

 Unemployment, gang violence and a widespread lack of opportunity contribute to the challenging landscape.
-Chronic malnutrition is rampant in Honduras especially in rural areas where up to 48% of children can be affected.
+Chronic malnutrition is rampant in Honduras especially in rural areas where up to 48 percent of children can be affected.
 Infant and child mortality rates are also high.

 Honduras remains one of the most vulnerable countries to natural disasters in the world, frequently being affected by severe droughts that deplete the availability of basic crops.